awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_PyTorch.md

 ## Quickstart
 Integrating Tornasole into the training job can be accomplished by following steps below.

-### Import the tornasole_hook package
+### Import the hook package
-Import the TornasoleHook class along with other helper classes in your training script as shown below
+Import the SessionHook class along with other helper classes in your training script as shown below

 ```
-from smdebug.pytorch import TornasoleHook
+from smdebug.pytorch import SessionHook
 from smdebug.pytorch import Collection
 from smdebug import SaveConfig
 import smdebug.pytorch as smd
 ```

-### Instantiate and initialize tornasole hook
+### Instantiate and initialize hook
-Then create the TornasoleHook by specifying what you want to save, when you want to save them and where you want to save them.
+Then create the SessionHook by specifying what you want to save, when you want to save them and where you want to save them.
 Note that for Sagemaker, you always need to specify the out_dir as `/opt/ml/output/tensors`.
 In the future, we will make this the default in Sagemaker environments.